chrinide/ET-NWChem/README.md

 ### Disclaimers

-Original source code of Time-Dependent Density Functional Theory (all tddft_\*.F) of NWChem software was written by Prof. So Hirata.

-A GMH approach is being modified by Rangsiman Ketkaew.
-I am not resposible for any damage caused through use of all product here.
+A GMH approach I implemented and modified is based on original source code of Time-Dependent Density Functional Theory (all tddft_\*.F) of NWChem software was written by Prof. So Hirata.
+I am not responsible for any damage caused through use of all products here.

-The latest version of riting this document if NWChem 6.8.1, which is released as open-source under the ECL 2.0 license.
+The latest version of writing this document is NWChem 6.8.1, which is released as open-source under the ECL 2.0 license.

 # Recompile NWChem without full compilation